tg-x/foodsoft/lib/foodsoft_payorder/README.md

   # When starting with http: or https:, this is considered to be a full url; else
   # a Ruby name that will be evaluated on the controller.
   payorder_payment: new_payments_adyen_hpp_path

+  # Payment fee.
+  # This will be added to all payorder transactions.
+The real payment fee may
+  # still be different, so make sure to choose a default level that is sufficient.
+  #payorder_payment_fee: 1.20
 ```